CarlosVieira99/local2spot/README.md

 Recognize local `.mp3` files with Shazam and add matches to your Spotify Liked Songs.
 Includes both a simple sequential script and a fast async version with bounded concurrency, a live TUI, retries/backoff, and failure logging.

-Note: By default, the scripts do not perform the final “add to Liked Songs” call; they only check if a track is already liked and report “added” as a dry run.
-See the note in Usage to enable actual adding.

 ## Features and File Overview

 - Shazam recognition: identifies local `.mp3` tracks using the `shazamio` async API
 	- `main_sync.py` (sequential; async only to call Shazam)
 	- `main_async.py` (concurrent; bounded workers for faster throughput)
 - Spotify integration: searches Spotify and checks if tracks are already in Liked Songs
-- Dry-run by default: reports “added” without modifying your library; toggle a single line to enable real adds
 - Live terminal UI: progress, ETA, and stats rendered with `rich`
 - Resilient: timeouts, retries, and exponential backoff for Shazam and Spotify calls
 - Configurable: `.env` support via `python-dotenv`; CLI flags override env vars